Bengali Language Movement (Manbhum)

-The Language Movement in Manbhum was a movement in Manbhum district, present day Purulia district of West Bengal state, during the late 1940s to mid-1950s, to fight for their mother tongue, Bengali language and to protest the introduction of the Hindi language in West Bengal.
+The Bengali Language Movement of Manbhum was a cultural and political movement that took place in the then Bihar Province from 1912 to 1956.
+Post independence, between 1948 and 1956, the language movement spread intensely among the Bengalis of Manbhum.
+Through this movement created around the Bengali language, the public demand for the establishment of Bengali as one of the official languages of the Bihar, mainly Manbhum, was expressed.
+This language movement was first ever linguistic movement for Bengali language and the longest language movement in the world.

+The Bihar and Orissa Province was formed in 1912 by dividing the Bengal Presidency.
+At that time Bengali speaking Manbhum was included in the newly formed province.
+In 1936, the Bihar and Orissa Province was divided to form the Bihar Province, but Bengali-speaking Manbhum was kept with Hindi-dominant Bihar Province.
+In 1948, the then Government of Bihar declared Hindi as the only official language in the whole of Bihar including Manbhum.
+In the context of these incidents, deep anger was born among the Bengali-speaking common people of Manbhum and created adverse reactions.
+Practically the Bengali speaking people of Manbhum could not accept this unfair decision and were not mentally prepared at all.
+As a result, the movement in Manbhum to demand the equal status of Bengali language quickly spread.
+To suppress the movement, the Government of Bihar declared protest marches, meetings etc. illegal and prohibited.

+The growing mass movement finally forced the Government of Bihar to capitulate.
+In 1956, the Government of India split Manbhum district to form Purulia district and merged it with West Bengal as a new district.

 Background

 In 1765, the nominal Mughal Emperor Shah Alam II was defeated to the British East India Company in the Battle of Buxar.
 He granted "Diwani" (right to collect revenue) of Bengal (which included Bihar) to the East India Company.
 The East India Company started Tax-Collection process in the Jungal Mahal area.
 To have a greater Control over the area, East India Company split the area into smaller districts like Panchet (1773), Jungle-Mahal (1805) and Manbhum (1833).
 The Manbhum District was formed with an area of 20,450.5 square kilometres (7,896 square miles).
 The district of Manbhum was again split in 1845, 1846, 1871 and finally in 1879, and as a result the area of Manbhum was reduced to 10,650 square kilometres (4,112 square miles).

 The Partition of Bengal was started in 1905, and, as an effect of that, a new state, Bihar-Odisha, was formed.
 The Manbhum District was included to the Bihar-Odisha.
 The whole district started protesting against the inclusion.
 The language movement or Bhasa Andolon had started as a demand to include Manbhum District as a part of Bengal.